top of page

 Charcot’s Foot – Diagnosis & Treatment

-Prof Ketan Dhatariya, Consultant in Diabetes & Endocrinology, Norfolk & Norwich
+Professor Ketan Dhatariya, Professor of Translational and Clinical Research / Honorary Consultant in Diabetes & Endocrinology, University of East Anglia / Norfolk & Norwich Hospitals NHS Foundation Trust

 Preventing Recurrent Ulceration – Insoles, Gait Analysis and future technologies